nicolepingar/readme_generator_node/README1.md

       npm i

   ## Usage
-  gdfg
+  not anything

   ## License
-  This project is licensed under the BSD 3 license.
+  This project is licensed under the GPL 3.0 license.

   ## Contributing
-  fdh
+  nothing

   ## Tests
   To run tests, run the following command: